Grande Ronde Valley: Native Americans

-First contact and Permanent settlement
+First contact and permanent settlement

 The Astor Expedition passed through the valley in 1811, and it was a waypoint along the Oregon Trail.
 Since the 1840s, settlers headed toward the Willamette Valley would pass through it.
 Every traveler who left a record of passing through the area was left with a favorable impression.
 Early pioneers chose not to settle in the valley, perhaps because they were intent upon reaching the Willamette Valley, it was too far from a supply base, or they feared the Native Americans in the area.
 The first permanent settlement in the Grande Ronde Valley was not established until 1861.
 The first permanent settler in the Grande Ronde Valley was Benjamin Brown, an Englishman who had originally settled in Michigan.
 Not long after, the Leasey family and about 20 others settled there.
 Serving as a travelers inn, the settlement was originally named Brown's Fort, and then Browns Town or Brownsville.
 Since there was already a Brownsville in Linn County, the name was changed to La Grande.

 Growth

 Early settlements were in the more arable northern parts of the valley, as the southern end was subject to flooding, swampy, and contained alkaline soil.
 In 1862, Conrad Miller settled the opposite side of the valley.
 This settlement grew into the city of Union, the second largest community in the Grande Ronde Valley.
 Island City, Cove, and Summerville were not far behind.
 Many factors contributed to the growth of the valley.
 Some of these were the continuing presence of emigrants from the Oregon Trail, and the discovery of gold mines in the surrounding area, including at Baker in 1861 and the Powder River Mines in 1862.

 Mormons were attracted to the valley after an 1889 business trip by David Eccles, Charles W. Nibley, and George Stoddard, who set up businesses in the area.
-Mormons followed and settled in the valley after then, and remained a prominent force until the Nibley-Stoddard mills were purchased or closed between 1920 and 1931.
+Mormons followed and settled in the valley and remained a prominent force until the Nibley-Stoddard mills were purchased or closed between 1920 and 1931.
 The influence of the Mormons in the area was limited, as all profits were sent to Utah, rather than staying with local businessmen.